-Dave Murray is an award-winning communications professional and journalist, leading the team telling the story of how a Grand Rapids Community College education can transform lives, and how GRCC is a vital part of a strong West Michigan.
+Dave Murray is an award-winning communications professional and journalist.
+He leads the team telling the story of how a Grand Rapids Community College education can transform lives, and how GRCC is a vital part of a strong West Michigan.

 Murray was named GRCC communications director in March 2018 after more than 30 years in media and state government.